golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/building-custom-image.md

 ---
 title: Creating and using images on Golem
-Description: Creating and using images on Golem
+description: Creating and using images on Golem
 ---

 # Introduction